Derrick287/Data-Analysis-with-Python/README.md

 # Data Analysis with Python
-This is a Data Analysis using the following Python Libraries:
+This is a Data Analysis with Python on Google Colab:
 1. NumPy
 2. Pandas
 3. Matplotlib